-"Woodlands preserv ed, planted , or regenerated in fulfillment of woodland · 1 ite have been placed in a woodland and wildlife habitat conservation easement 1 recorded in the Prince George's County Land Records at Liber folio .
-Revisions to this TCP2 may require a revision to the recorded easer ment."
+"Woodlands preserved, planted, or regenerated in fulfillment of woodland conservation requirements on-site have been placed in a woodland and wildlife habitat conservation easement recorded in the Prince George's County Land Records at Liber \\\\\ folio\\\\.
+Revisions to this TCP2 may require a revision to the recorded easement."

-- 3. Prior to certification, Type 2 Tree Conservation Plan TCP2-009-2024-01 shall be revised, as follows: - (a) Correct the Site Statistic table for the area of this TCP2 to reflect the correct amount of existing floodplain on-site, as shown on Natural Resources Inventory NRI-008-13-03. - (b) Add a composite sheet depicting the whole New Carrollton Town Center, as shown on Type 1 Tree Conservation Plan TCP1-009-16-01.
-This sheet shall include labels for areas with previously approved TCPs (TCP2-036-2016 revisions 1-3). - (c) Have the plans signed and dated by the qualified professional who prepared them.

-4. Prior to issuance of any permits, which impact wetlands, wetland buffers, streams, Waters of the United States, or 100-year floodplain, the applicant shall submit copies of all federal and state wetland permits, evidence that approved conditions have been complied with, and associated mitigation plans.
+- c.
+Prior to certification, Type 2 Tree Conservation Plan TCP2-009-2024-01 shall be revised, as follows: - (1) Correct the Site Statistic table for the area of this TCP2 to reflect the correct amount of existing floodplain on-site, as shown on Natural Resources Inventory NRI-008-13-03. - (2) Add a composite sheet depicting the whole New Carrollton Town Center, as shown on Type 1 Tree Conservation Plan TCP1-009-16-01.
+This sheet shall include labels for areas with previously approved TCPs (TCP2-036-2016 revisions 1-3). - (3) Have the plans signed and dated by the qualified professional who prepared them. - d.
+Prior to issuance of any permits, which impact wetlands, wetland buffers, streams, Waters of the United States, or 100-year floodplain, the applicant shall submit copies of all federal and state wetland permits, evidence that approved conditions have been complied with, and associated mitigation plans.